-1.8 Groundwater
+1.8 GROUNDWATER

 The ISP process in all of the Water Management Areas of South Africa has highlighted the role and importance of groundwater as part of the total water resource.
-Although groundwater has always been important in some areas this overall vision is a significant advance on our previous understanding of the potential for groundwater use.
+Although groundwater has always been important in some areas, this overall vision is a significant advance on our previous understanding of the potential for groundwater use.
 With the surface water resources in many WMAs now fully utilised, almost the only opportunity left for further development lies in the exploitation of groundwater.
 More particularly it is recognised that many of the more remote towns and villages, far from surface supplies, can in fact supply or supplement existing sources through groundwater, and that this must become a priority option.
 So, too, many small communities and subsistence farmers can avail themselves of groundwater when it would otherwise be impossible or impractical to lay on piped supplies.
-This can also reduce the pressure on existing users and perhaps even circumvent the need for Compulsory Licensing.
+This can also reduce the pressure on existing users and perhaps even circumvent the need for compulsory licensing.
 The Department will be developing its capacity to explore and encourage the use of groundwater.

 Of obvious concern is the likelihood of an interaction between groundwater and surface water.
 If the interaction is strong then additional use of groundwater may simply be reducing the surface water resource already allocated to someone else.
 In some instances (such as in the case of dolomitic aquifers) this interaction can indeed be very strong, whilst across many areas of the country it is so weak as to be negligible.
+In the case of the Southern and South Eastern WMAs and especially where the Table Mountain Group Aquifer (TMG) predominates, the interaction is thought to be strong, with groundwater supplying a significant portion of baseflow.
 In these circumstances groundwater comprises a huge pool of available water which is only of benefit if it is utilised.
 Care must always be taken with the issuing of licences to ensure that both the Groundwater Reserve and other downstream users do not end up being the losers.

 The realisation in this and other ISPs is that groundwater offers a huge resource of water which can be tapped, and that this can be a very significant supplement to the national water resource.

-See also the Groundwater Strategy No 1.2 in Section 2 of this ISP.
+The TMG which underlies parts of the Breede WMA is being specifically researched for its utilisation potential.
+See also the Groundwater Utilisation Strategy in Chapter 7.